Corporate Governance

 Appraisals are carried out each year for all Executive Directors and to assess overall Board composition.
 The appraisal process is an ongoing consideration of the Board as a whole.

-The Chairman Jan-Hendrik Mohr conducts an annual review of the Board’s effectiveness, in accordance with Principle 7 of our Corporate Governance Statement.
+The Chair Matthias Riechert conducts an annual review of the Board’s effectiveness.
 The objective of this evaluation process is to bring to light possible changes which could make the Board’s activities and administration more effective and efficient.

 Board Evaluation covers the following areas: